 The Evolution of GSD (Get Shit Done)

-It’s been almost five years since I launched the GSD concept on my blog in 2012.
+It’s been almost six years since I launched the GSD concept on my blog in 2012.
 Back then my site was still called MIMI+MEG, and I had dubbed 2012 The Year of Getting Shit Done which is where the whole idea for the GSD column came from.
 I wrote a few posts with downloadable worksheets about how to break your goals up into smaller chunks, and another about cleaning out your wardrobe.
 They were simple posts and PDFs but they got repinned a lot on Pinterest and were really popular posts on my site at the time.
 So you can see, I’ve been on this GSD mission for a long time.

 During that time I was in the first years of being an entrepreneur.
 I knew there were lots of smart people with really good processes and tips about productivity and I wanted to know how they got shit done, which is why I started the column.
 I can definitely say I’ve learned some great tips from my GSD interviews, several of which I still do to this day.

 After seeing the success of the column, I turned the concept into an in-person GSD workshop.
 The early version of that workshop focused on getting shit done in your home, closet, digital, and work life.
 After several more years of research, entrepreneurism, and my own trial & error, I expanded the workshop into something deeper.
 That second generation of the workshop started the framework for the GSD book.